freeCodeCamp/freeCodeCamp/guide/english/c/arrays-and-strings/index.md

 ```C
 int my_array[5];
 ```
-This will produce an array called `my_array` that can hold 5 integers.
-However, none of the positions in the array have been set (yet).
-You could declare the array, and have the values be set at the beginning:
+This will produce an array called `my_array` that can hold 5 integers having index from 0 to 4.

 ```C
 int my_array[] = {1, 5, 3, 6, 2};
 ```
-Notice that in this example, we didn't bother specifying a number in the square brackets.
+In this example, a array with size 5 is initalised and declared at the same time.
+We didn't bother specifying a number in the square brackets.
 This is because the curly brackets have values in them that will be assigned to each position in the array.
-You could put a number in the brackets anyway, as long as you made sure to create enough memory locations to store the values you've passing in.
+You could put a number in the brackets anyway.

 When initializing an array, you can provide fewer values than array elements.
-For example, the following statement initializes only the first two elements of my_array:
+For example, the following statement initializes only the first two elements of my_array rest of the spaces are not initiliased:

 float my_array[5] = {5.0, 2.5};